 Bacteriological data include water column surveys for fecal coliform bacteria or other bacteriological indicators (i.e., enterococci).
 These data are used to assess the recreation use for waters to protect the public in swimming and other water related activities.
-For the 2008 §305(b) assessment, bacteriological data identified as meeting Mississippi CALM requirements were provided by the MDEQ Beach Monitoring Program and MDEQ special project sampling to address statewide §303(d) listed waters with pathogens indicated as the cause of impairment.
+For the 2010 §305(b) assessment, bacteriological data identified as meeting Mississippi CALM requirements were provided by the MDEQ Beach Monitoring Program and MDEQ Recreational Monitoring Network.
 Fecal coliform data are also used indirectly for assessment of the Shellfish Consumption use.
 Shellfish Consumption use assessment is accomplished through the review of the current shellfish harvesting classification of Mississippi coastal waters established by the National Shellfish Sanitation Program (NSSP) in Mississippi.
 The NSSP is administered by the Mississippi Department of Marine Resources (MDMR), and classifies coastal waters in Mississippi as either approved, conditionally approved, restricted or prohibited, based on results of fecal coliform monitoring conducted by MDMR.